 Prep:

-- Sprinkle the brown sugar on the base of the cake pan.
-Pat down to ensure it is flat.
+- Sprinkle the brown sugar evenly over the base of the pan and gently press it down.

-- Add the pineapple rings and glace cherries.
+- Arrange the pineapple rings and glace cherries on top in your desired pattern.

-- Carefully spread the cake batter on top of the fruit, taking care not to move the design.
+- Carefully pour the cake batter on top of the fruit and spread evenly, taking care not to disturb the design.

-- Allow the cake to cool for 20 minutes before turning out on to a plate.
-If your cake is still slightly stuck, use a spatula to loosen the edge and gently shake the cake pan to loosen it.
+- Allow the cake to cool in the pan for 10 minutes before turning out onto a serving plate.
+If needed, gently loosen the edges with a spatula and carefully shake the pan to release.

-- Serve with whipped cream or ice cream.
+- Serve warm or at room temperature with whipped cream or ice cream.
 Enjoy!